-- Clothing – as well as making sure you dress your child in natural fabrics such as cotton to reduce eczema flare-ups.
-That’s why Scratchsleeves eczema mitts and PJs are made from natural silk and cotton to help calm irritated skin.
+- Clothing.
+As well as making sure you dress your child in natural fabrics such as cotton to reduce eczema flare-ups.
+That’s why ScratchSleeves eczema mitts and PJs are made from natural silk and cotton to help calm irritated skin.

 - Of course, you can find lots of help and advice on the treatment of eczema on our blog.

-Symptoms of childhood acne
+Symptoms of baby acne

-Acne typically presents as small, red bumps and pimples on the skin, caused by the mix of oil, bacteria and hormones from the mother – it’s really just a way for your baby’s skin to get used to life outside the womb.
+Acne typically presents as small, red bumps and pimples on the skin, caused by the mix of oil, bacteria and hormones from the mother.
+It’s really just a way for your baby’s skin to get used to life outside the womb.

-Treatment for infant acne
+Treatment for baby acne